 So if you're in debt crisis, don't panic.
-The best thing to do is book a one-one session with a non-profit debt counsellor.
+The best thing to do is get in touch with a non-profit debt counsellor.
 Don't worry, they're there to help, not judge (see Chapter 2).
 If that's too much for you right now, and you have a trusted friend, at least talk through this guide with them.